Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 Any patient deemed to be at risk should be discussed immediately with the local specialist mental health services for further assessment and a management plan.

 Schizophrenia affects people from all races, cultures and ethnicities.
-This may result in different presentations and experiences.
+Different cultural norms may result in different presentations and experiences.

 EIP teams are often the first group to review patients with a new episode of psychosis or schizophrenia.